moorepants/dissertation/davisbicycle.rst

-The roll angle potentiometer was calibrated by measuring the bicycle frame's absolute roll angle with a digital level and recording the voltage output for a sweep of angles, :ref:`Figure 29 <figRollAngleCalibration>`.
+The roll angle potentiometer was calibrated by measuring the bicycle frame's absolute roll angle with a digital level and recording the voltage output for a sweep of angles, :ref:`Figure 11.29<figRollAngleCalibration>`.
 I also took static measurements each day of experiments so that the roll angle could be computed from the accelerometer's output in case the bias in the roll angle calibration was poor.